-- The clicker score grade is based 50% on providing an answer during lecture (participation) and 50% on providing the correct answer. - The lowest 5 clicker scores will be dropped when grading.
-No homework or lab scores will be dropped. - Up to 5% of extra credit is available based on completing pre-lecture and adaptive homework assignments - You must independently pass both the laboratory and the lecture portion of the class.
+- The clicker score grade is based on providing a correct answer while you watch the video. - Up to 5% of extra credit is available based on completing pre-lecture and adaptive homework assignments - You must independently pass both the laboratory and the lecture portion of the class.
 Failure to pass either component will result in failing the course.